d99kris/nchat/README.md

 FAQ
 ===

-### Custom colors are not shown when running nchat under tmux?
+### Custom colors are not shown when running nchat?

-Please try to run nchat specifying the actual terminal, e.g:
+Please try to run nchat with a TERM supporting custom colors, e.g:

     TERM=xterm-256color nchat